msbx5420-class/msbx5420-class.github.io/project.md

 ### Use Jupyter Notebook on Cluster

-* Use port forwarding to connect to JupyterHub (or add `-f` to have persistent connection)
+* Use ssh port forwarding to connect to JupyterHub (or add `-f` to have persistent connection)

   ```bash
   ssh -i MSBX5420-SPR21.pem -N -L localhost:8080:localhost:9443 hadoop@ec2-52-12-169-6.us-west-2.compute.amazonaws.com